Average APR on new card offers remains at 14.92 percent

 Applicants want low rates -- and rewards

 Many credit card holders wind up with higher interest rates because they opt for a rewards card, which is typically more expensive than plain vanilla cards that don't offer points, cash-back or miles with every purchase.
-But when cardholders shop around for new plastic, nearly a third of them say they care more about interest rates than rewards, according a study from the American Bankers Association and published in The Credit Line.
+But when cardholders shop around for new plastic, nearly a third of them say they care more about interest rates than rewards, according to a report from the American Bankers Association published in The Credit Line.

 According to the study, 32 percent of cardholders say a "low APR" is their most important criterion for choosing a new card.
 Slightly fewer cardholders -- 29 percent -- say that a card's rewards program is more important.

 However, cardholders who want a rewards card and a low rate may have a hard time finding one.
 The average APR for rewards cards is currently 15.04 percent, according to CreditCards.com data -- nearly 3.5 percentage points higher than the average APR for low interest cards.

 Despite placing a high value on a low APR, many cardholders wind up choosing a rewards card instead.
 For example, 83 percent of cardholders now carry a rewards card, according to the ABA -- up from 77 percent in November 2012.

 Consumers who carry a rewards card also tend to use it heavily, making it more likely that they'll take on more debt than they can repay in full by the time their bill is due, says the ABA study.
 For example, a 2012 Phoenix Marketing study cited by the ABA found that 72 percent of household card spending occurred with a rewards card.